BruceEckel/WinterTechForum-hugo/content/ideas/index.md

 - Cartoon map of CB by Kate
 - Getting more people, more women.
 Talking directly to people that are good fits, tell them you are coming.
 - New people: do you perceive an in group, does it look hard to become part?
 - Continue posting on slack.
-Please publish session notes there or on the newsgroup for folks who couldn't go or be here.
+Please publish session notes there for folks who couldn't go or be here.
 - Thoughts, ideas for new features, how we can bring more people
 - Ways for remote people to participate